 1. Willfully or knowingly violating any student confidentiality required by federal or state laws, including publishing, providing access to, or altering confidential student information on district or public websites, such as grades, personal information, photographs, disciplinary actions, or individualized educational programs (IEPs) without parental consent or consent of students 18 years of age and older.

-2. Using confidential student, family, or school-related information in a non-professional way (for example, gossip, malicious talk, or disparagement).
+2. Using confidential student, family, or school-related information in a non-professional way (for example, gossip, malicious talk or disparagement).

 3. Violating local, state, or federal procedures or laws related to the confidentiality of standardized tests, test supplies, or resources.

-However, this direction from the Ohio Legislature through SB29 appears to expand what is considered to be a violation of student confidentiality and further limits the use of such confidential information to only student instruction.
+However, this direction from the Ohio Legislature through SB29 appears to expand what is considered to be a violation of student confidentiality and further limits the use of such confidential information to only to student instruction.

 This amendment could impact student confidentiality policies for your District, so those should be reviewed for compliance.
 It also may be important for your district to train staff on this shift in statutory language, as the focus and penalty is on the licensed individual, not the employing school district in this statute.